influenzanet/cluster-management/README.md

     Detailed information on these configuration values can be found in Kubernetes' documentation on [Persistent Volumes]( https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-    - `storageClass`: the storage class used by Kubernetes when requesting storage for the mongo database, eg: `standard`
+    - `storageClass`: the storage class used by Kubernetes when requesting storage for the mongo database, eg: `standard`.
+Use the custom class `influenzanet-storage` if you want to set up `Retainable` volumes.

     - `accessModes`: array of access modes for the requested storage, eg:
         - `- ReadWriteOnce`